Neal Skupski

 Neal Skupski (born 1 December 1989) is a British professional tennis player who specialises in doubles.
-He achieved his career-high doubles ranking of world No. 1 on 14 November 2022.
+He has a career-high doubles ranking of world No. 1.
+He achieved this milestone in November 2022, topping the rankings jointly with long-time partner Wesley Koolhof at the end of that year.
+Skupski became the third British world no. 1 in doubles after Jamie Murray and Joe Salisbury.

-He is a two-time Grand Slam champion in mixed doubles, having won the 2021 and 2022 Wimbledon Championships alongside Desirae Krawczyk.
-Skupski has won 13 titles on the ATP Tour, including the 2022 Madrid Open, 2022 Canadian Open and the 2022 Paris Masters with partner Wesley Koolhof.
-He has finished runner-up at the US Open and four further Masters 1000 events.
-He also reached the men's doubles semifinals at the 2019 US Open with Jamie Murray, and has reached the quarterfinals or better at all four major tournaments.
+Skupski is a three-time Grand Slam champion, having won the 2023 Wimbledon Championships in men's doubles with Koolhof, and the 2021 and 2022 Wimbledon Championships in mixed doubles alongside Desirae Krawczyk.
+Koolhof and Skupski were also runners-up at the 2022 US Open, and Krawczyk and Skupski reached the final at the 2024 Australian Open and 2024 French Open.
+He has won 17 doubles titles on the ATP Tour, including the Madrid Open, Canadian Open and Paris Masters at Masters 1000 level in 2022.

-He is the younger brother of former tennis player Ken Skupski, and the pair regularly competed together until 2021, most notably winning the 2021 Mexican Open.
-Skupski has represented Great Britain in the Davis Cup since 2019, and competed at the 2020 Summer Olympics.
+Skupski has represented Great Britain in the Davis Cup since 2019 and competed at the 2020 Summer Olympics.

-Early life and professional career
+Early life and college career

-Skupski was born in Liverpool and went to King David High School.
-His father, Ken Sr. of Polish descent, is a retired police officer, his mother Mary is a golfer.
-Neal is the younger brother of Ken Skupski Jr., with whom he has regularly partnered since 2013.
-He competed in a handful of matches in 2010 and 2011, before taking a year out to finish his degree at Louisiana State University, where he studied sports administration as well as playing college tennis, before turning professional in 2013.
+Neal Skupski was born in Liverpool to Mary Skupski and Ken Skupski Sr. and attended King David High School.
+Neal is the younger brother of fellow tennis player Ken Skupski Jr., with whom he has regularly partnered since 2013 until Ken Jr.'s retirement from professional tennis in July 2022.

+He competed in a handful of matches in 2010 and 2011, before taking a year out to finish his degree at Louisiana State University, where he studied sports administration as well as playing college tennis.

+Professional career

 2013: ATP debut, first ATP final, top 100 debut

 He began competing as a professional in 2013, initially playing on the Futures and Challenger Tours.
 After playing with a number of partners, he started competing more frequently with his brother Ken from March 2013 onwards.
 The pair reached the final of the Nottingham Trophy on the Challenger Tour, before winning five Challenger titles in 2013, as of 23 September.
 These wins saw Neal move into the world top 200 in July 2013.

 At the 2013 Kremlin Cup the Skupski brothers entered their first ATP World Tour tournament, progressing to the final, where they lost on a tie-break.
 Following the final, Neal moved into the top 100 for the first time, having been unranked at the start of the season.
 He ended 2013 ranked 86th in the world.